Bespoke Pulse Design for Robust Rapid Two-Qubit Gates with Trapped Ions: Approach

+We develop a code to simulate an ion-trap system, which involves the time-dependent Hamiltonian, jump operators with time-dependent rates, input state descriptions, thermal preparation of motional modes and Bell-state preparation fidelity estimator.
+Subsequently, we unravel the QME employing the quantum trajectories theory~\cite{Car91} and use the C++ `Quantum trajectory class library'~\cite{SB97} to integrate the resulting stochastic quantum trajectories.
+We also develop our own code for the state-of-the-art (SotA) method for pulse shaping~\cite{CDM+14,ZMD06}.

-We solve the feasibility problem by employing an off-the-shelf global-optimization (GO) algorithm, specifically differential evolution~\cite{SP97}, to search for a feasible~$\bm\Omega$ and~$\mu$ in the region~$[0,\Omega_\text{max}]^m\times[\mu_\text{min},\mu_\text{max}]$ over the uniform measure.
-We then compare our method to state-of-the-art (SotA) method for pulse shaping~\cite{CDM+14,ZMD06}, for which we wrote our own code.
+We solve the feasibility problem by employing an off-the-shelf global-optimization (GO) algorithm, specifically differential evolution~\cite{SP97,Mic17}, to search for a feasible~$\bm\Omega$ and~$\mu$ in the region~$[0,\Omega_\text{max}]^m\times[\mu_\text{min},\mu_\text{max}]$ over the uniform measure.
+We then compare our method to SotA.
 Whereas our GO method uses the numerically integrated solutions of the QME to compute~$\mathcal{I}$, the SotA method relies on certain simplifications to obtain a closed mathematical expression for trapped-ion dynamics.
 SotA and other standard approaches then obtain a pulse sequence by minimizing the phase-space closure criterion without regard to the geometric phase condition required for the entangling 2QGs.
 The pulse sequence is later scaled to meet the geometric phase condition, assuming that the dynamics of motional phase-space trajectories are linear in~$\Omega(t)$.
 Finally, we gain physical insight into pulse sequences and motional mode dynamics through Fourier analysis and by investigating the infidelity contributions by different noise sources.

 We validate our algorithm for computing the $4\times4$ reduced density matrix for the two target ions as follows.
 The predicted~$\mathcal I$ and even-parity population~$P$ must agree with empirical results within experimental error.
 We choose these two quantities to validate as the experimental results along with all requisite experimental parameters and device noise characteristics are available to us~\cite{BGN+21,NLG+21}.